 The main use of these UUIDs are for devices that provide standardized behavior.
 For example, any Weight Scale that uses standard the standard Weight Scale Service and advertises it should provide standard behavior.
 This could allow any app with the functionality to use it.
 The benefit is that your product can work in a large ecosystem of existing apps.

 The 16-bit manufacturer UUID is assigned by the Bluetooth SIG and is available to any company.
 For example, Argenox has the company identifier 0x0240.

 This element and 32BIT_SERVICE_UUID_COMPLETE element are both similar to the 16-bit except that they use 32-bit.
 Like the 16-bit, the UUID has to be assigned by the Bluetooth SIG and has limited value.
 We have rarely seen this element being used since 16-bit UUIDs are still available from the BT-SIG.

 This element and its related 128BIT_SERVICE_UUID_COMPLETE are perhaps some of the most useful UUID elements to use.
 The main reason is that they don't require any registration with the BT-SIG.
 You can use any 128-bit UUID and Random UUID generators will almost always guarantee uniqueness.
 The downside is of course that instead of using 2 bytes, you will need 16 bytes, which means additional power consumption and difficulty fitting more information in advertisements that don't have advertising length extensions.

 In products we develop we have used 128-bit UUIDs significantly.
 Their flexibility allows unique identification of a device or multiple devices.
-We don't recommend using the UUID as a serial for the devices, though it is possible.
+We don't recommend using the UUID as a serial for the devices.